rabe42/spipes/Readme.md

 An incomplete configuration will result in a termination of the services.

 ## Functional Description
 The `receiver` will accept the connection from a list of hosts.
 It must validate that the host is in the list of supported communication partners.
 Only if this is the case, the content of the meta data will be validated.
-After the successful validation, the data, including the blob, will be stored into the configured database.
+After the successful validation, the data, including the message, will be stored into the configured database.

+To make sure, that the sequence can be easilly followed, the following pattern for the _id is used: `${data.topic}-${data.originator}-${data["sequence-no"]}`

 # Worker
 ## General